RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/validation.md

 duckhunt-js   duckhunt-js-test.apps.aio.example.com          duckhunt-js   8080-tcp                 None
 ~~~

-You should be able to open up the application in the same browser that you're reading this guide from, either copy and paste the address, or click this clink: [http://duckhunt-js-test.apps.aio.example.com/](http://duckhunt-js-test.apps.aio.example.com/).
+You should be able to open up the application in the same browser that you're reading this guide from, either copy and paste the address from the route above, or click this clink: [http://duckhunt-js-test.apps.aio.example.com/](http://duckhunt-js-test.apps.aio.example.com/).
 If your OpenShift cluster is working as expected and the application build was successful, you should now be able to have a quick play with this... good luck ;-)

+> **NOTE**: If you've deployed this environment via RHPDS, your URL above will be slightly different (i.e. won't have the aio.example.com suffice), and the hyperlink above will not work as expected.
+Use the output from the `oc get route duckhunt-js` as the correct route/address to use.

 <img src="img/duckhunt.png"/>